1. About clopidogrel

 - Your doctor may prescribe clopidogrel with or instead of low-dose aspirin.

 - The main side effect of clopidogrel is bleeding more easily than normal.
 You may have nosebleeds, heavier periods, bleeding gums or bruising.

 - You can drink alcohol with clopidogrel.
 But do not drink too much while taking this medicine.
 It can irritate your stomach.

 - You may need to stop taking clopidogrel for a short time before having surgery or dental treatment, but check with your doctor or dentist first.

 Clopidogrel can be taken by adults aged 18 and over.

-Clopidogrel isn't suitable for some people.
+Clopidogrel is not suitable for some people.
 To make sure this medicine is safe for you, tell your doctor if you:

-- have had an allergic reaction to clopidogrel or any other medicines in the past
+- have ever had an allergic reaction to clopidogrel or any other medicine

 - have a stomach ulcer or have had stomach ulcers in the past